Rebasing and Syncing with GitHub

 Sync with Trunk

-Running av stack sync --rebase-to-trunk
+Running av sync --rebase-to-trunk

 does the same as the normal sync but rebase the branches to the latest commit of the trunk branch.
 This means that the CI/CD pipelines are likely to be triggered for the branches.